 The scale of reality is so immense we can’t begin to imagine it.
-Even many of my highly skilled software developer colleagues forget that systems are very different when we’re talking about handling a few million elements of data versus even a few billion, much less trillions.
+Even many of my highly skilled software developer colleagues forget that systems are very different when we’re talking about handling a few thousand elements of data versus even a few billion, much less trillions.
 And a trillion really is a small number!!
-You have that many cells in just your own body!
+You have 30 or so trillion cells in just your own body!

 Say the words, “Ten to ten to the tenth.”
-Wasn’t at easy to say?
+Wasn’t that easy to say?
 Well, maybe not with all those words starting with “t”.
 The “ten to the tenth” is ten billion, sort of close to the number of humans currently inhabiting Earth.
-If we “wrote” that number out with people, starting with me as the “1”, and all the other seven billion people in the world lined up next to me acting as “0s”, that would form a number still 300 million zeros short, give or take, of ten to the ten to the tenth – virtually zero!
+If we “wrote” that number out with people, starting with me as the “1”, and all the other seven billion people in the world lined up next to me acting as “0s”, that would form a number still three billion zeros short, give or take, of ten to the ten to the tenth – virtually zero!

 How valid is that point?
 Does anything have numbers that big?
 Yes.
 Perhaps not in the conventional “counting” sense, such as counting the number of copies of a book sold or the number of atoms in the Universe.
 It does, however, arise daily in the very real combinatorics issues I deal with that plays a big part in my job.
 That is, exploring as many possibilities for business decisions as possible.